Petit Bar Gang: Attempted assassination of Guy Orsoni (2018)

 This band is suspected of an assassination attempt in September 2018 of Guy Orsoni, son of Alain Orsoni, former leader of the Movement for Self-Determination (MPA), and nephew of Guy Orsoni (assassinated on 17 June 1983).

 On September 28, 2020, a wave of arrests took place in Corsica in the context of this case.
 Jacques Santoni was indicted on September 30, 2020 for "criminal conspiracy to commit a crime".
 Philippe Porri is also indicted.
 Two others in custody, François Kay and Ange-Marie Gaffory, were already in detention.

 Leaks from the police allow Pascal Porri, Mickaël Ettori and André Bacchiolelli to escape.
 The magistrates of the JIRS of Marseille discovered that members of the judicial police of Corsica and the office for the fight against organized crime had left Joseph Menconi (known as "José"), a member of Corsican banditry placed in police custody, phone from the police station to his companion.
 His phone line had been tapped by JIRS for another case.
 This incident led to the relinquishment of the Corsican judicial police to the benefit of the gendarmerie in this case and to the departure of several police officers from the Corsican judicial police.

+Recent Developments

+In July 2025, a report by the French police intelligence unit SIRASCO, cited by Le Monde, indicated that organized crime in Corsica was undergoing a "major recomposition".
+According to the report, around twenty criminal groups operate on the island under "mafia-style control", with significant infiltration of political, economic and social sectors, including construction, hospitality, transport and real estate.
+The report identified the Petit Bar Gang as one of the two dominant blocs in this evolving landscape, alongside a coalition associated with the Mattei clan, which brings together groups from different regions of Corsica.
+Authorities noted that the balance of power between these blocs remained fragile and could lead to renewed violent conflict.